Alexandrov geometry: foundations: (1+ n )-point comparison

 Show that

 for any vector $\bm{s}=(s_1,\dots,s_n)$ with nonnegative components. \end{thm}

-The inequality in the above exercise is discovered by Karl-Theodor Sturm \cite{sturm}.
+The above exercise describes the so-called \emph{Lang--Schroeder--Sturm inequality}; it was discovered by Urs Lang and Viktor Schroeder \cite{lang-schroeder} and rediscovered by Karl-Theodor Sturm \cite{sturm}.
 It turns out to be weaker than (1+\textit{n})-point comparison.
-An example can be constructed by perturbing the 6-point metric isometric to a regular pentagon with its center by making its sides slightly longer and diagonals slightly shorter \cite{LPZ}.
+An example can be constructed by perturbing the 6-point metric isometric to a regular pentagon with its center, making its sides slightly longer and diagonals slightly shorter \cite{lebedeva-petrunin-zolotov}.
+In particular, this inequality in general metric spaces (not necessarily length spaces) does not imply the inequality in the following exercise.